leetonidas/signatures/DESCRIPTION.md

 # Signatures

-This is the reference implementation for CFG Based Function Identification
+This repository contains supporting material for the paper

+# Material

+ - The paper itself
+ - The slide deck as presented at ROOTS 2017
+ - The source code

-# build nucleus
+# Build nucleus
 apply nucleus.patch to [nucleus](https://bitbucket.org/vusec/nucleus) from commit: 9ef73e8.
 then build nucleus

-# build signatures
+# Build signatures
 stack build

-# usage
+# Usage

 run nucleus to generate signatures from some binary ./nucleus -e binary -s sigs -d linear